Zakaria Bulhan, 19, pleaded guilty to manslaughter Monday

 Bulhan had been due to stand trial on one count of murder and five counts of attempted murder.

 “We have considered expert evidence from both prosecution and defense psychiatrists who have concluded that Bulhan was suffering from paranoid schizophrenia and experiencing a psychotic episode at the time.
 For that reason, we have agreed to accept Bulhan’s guilty plea to manslaughter based on his diminished responsibility,” the Crown Prosecution Service said in a statement.

 Police said Bulhan is a Norwegian national of Somali origin.
 Norway’s National Criminal Investigation Service said he had emigrated from Norway in 2002.

 The attack sparked a major police operation and initially there were fears that it might be linked to terrorism.
 That was found not to be the case, but Bulhan still poses a significant threat to the public, police said.

 “He clearly poses an enormous risk to the general public and I hope he can now get the help he needs,” police Detective Inspector Tony Lynes said in a statement.

 Victim was with her husband

-Horton had arrived in the UK in June.
-Her husband, Florida State University psychology professor Richard Wagner, was teaching a summer session in London.
+Horton was married to Florida State University psychology professor Richard Wagner, who was teaching a summer session in London for the university.

 The couple had been out for dinner and were heading back home when the stabbings happened.